Disability Discrimination Your Rights. Our Priority.

 Disability discrimination can manifest in many ways in the workplace.

-• Failure to provide reasonable accommodations: An employer neglects to adjust work responsibilities, modify schedules, or provide assistive tools that enable a disabled employee to perform essential job functions.
+• Failure to Provide Reasonable Accommodations: An employer neglects to adjust work responsibilities, modify schedules, or provide assistive tools that enable a disabled employee to perform essential job functions.

 • Harassment: Verbal or physical mistreatment, ridicule, or exclusion of employees from assignments or opportunities because of their disabilities, creating a hostile work environment.

-• Unfair hiring practices: Rejecting qualified candidates solely based on a disability or perceived inability to fulfill job duties.
+• Unfair Hiring Practices: Rejecting qualified candidates solely based on a disability or perceived inability to fulfill job duties.

-• Wrongful termination: Firing an employee or forcing them to quit because of their disability or after they request accommodations.
+• Wrongful Termination: Firing an employee or forcing them to quit because of their disability or after they request accommodations.

-• Unequal opportunities: Denying promotions, training, or career advancement opportunities or reduction in compensation or schedule due to disability prejudice.
+• Unequal Opportunities: Denying promotions, training, or career advancement opportunities or reduction in compensation or schedule due to disability prejudice.

-Disability Discrimination is Illegal in California
+Disability Discrimination Is Illegal in California

 The above types of discrimination can have far-reaching impacts on disabled workers, both emotionally and financially.
 They can cause economic strain and emotional trauma and hinder career growth.